dhitoary/dhitoary/README.md

 ###

-<p align="left">My name is Dhito Aryo Trengginas and I'm an Informatics Engineering Student from Bandar Lampung, Indonesia.</p>
+<p align="left">My name is Dhito Aryo Trengginas and I'm an Informatics Engineering Student from University of Lampung, Indonesia.</p>

 ###